Dispute Resolution Section

 The Dispute Resolution Section Executive Committee conducts meetings on the third Friday of each month, beginning at noon and concluding by 1:30 p.m.

 Executive Committee meetings are currently being conducted by teleconference only.
-You may attend virtually by calling 669-900-6833 and using access code 8824651313#.
+You may attend virtually by following this link to the Zoom Meeting, or by calling 253-215-8782 and using passcode 12345.
 Please contact committee members for any other details on their upcoming meetings.

 Join Our List Serve